android-hmueller01/JobLogTimer/README.md

 The Android App JobLogTimer keeps track of the time you work and alarms your to go home.

 # ChangeLog
+V0.21b: versionCode 18, 09.04.2025 Mr
+- Ported / migrated code to Kotlin (95%) using AndroidStudio
+- Updated targetSdkVersion to 35 (Android 15)
+- Updated all depenendencies and gradle
+- Fixed bug that worked time of day before a break is not respected in widget
+- Refactored way of requesting permissions
+- Changed license to MIT

 V0.20b: versionCode 18, 30.06.2022 Mr
 - Changed some default values of the preferences
-- fixed bug that setting home office is not respected by alarm
+- Fixed bug that setting home office is not respected by alarm
 - Updated targetSdkVersion to 33 (Android 13)

 V0.19: versionCode 17, 05.11.2021 Mr